kubos/kubos/docs/os-docs/linux-docs/kubos-linux-on-bbb.rst

    contains the upgrade partition and the ``kpack-base.itb`` file which is used for OS recovery.
 It has a disk signature of 0x41555820 ("AUX ").

+The `kubos-linux.tar.gz` and `aux-sd.tar.gz` files are the two final files which will be used to install Kubos Linux onto your target board.

 Changing the Output Toolchain Directory (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^